 - Thermal shock resistance, 25-year limited pressure vessel warranty

 - Hinge-mounted burner and removable panels allow easy access for service and maintenance

 The FLX has distinct design features that include non-welded ferrule tubes for ease of tube replacement.
 The package includes a burner for a completely integrated and engineered solution from a single source.
 Removable sectioned side panel design permits full access to all tubes.
 The boiler is a 5-pass cross flow water tube design.
 This allows for maximum heat transfer thru every pass.
 The gas flow design of the FLX does not require baffles which lowers maintenance costs throughout the boilers life.
 A fully water-cooled furnace reduces heat loss from the furnace section.
 The design eliminates the need for costly maintenance on side or rear insulation, which reduces the total cost of ownership.

 The FLX field erectable option allows you to replace boilers in tough to access spaces.
 The pressure vessel is assembled at the factory and hydro tested before shipment.
 During the disassembly, the tubes are matched marked for easy installation on site.

 Learn how the industry defines steam from utility, saturated and superheated to filtered and clean.
 Applications for the various steam types will be covered along with operation best practices.

-There are a number of factors that are important to consider when installing either a steam or hydronic boiler system in order to maximize safety, reliability and efficiency.
+There are several factors that are important to consider when installing either a steam or hydronic boiler system in order to maximize safety, reliability and efficiency.
 Learn about the several aspects that help to ensure proper boiler installation.